 If you find your garden overrun with this ground cover, then you’ll need to know how to control pachysandra plant.
 There are three ways to get rid of pachysandra in the garden, and none of them are particularly pleasant.

 Dig it up.
-Digging is hard work, but it is environmentally safe, and it works well in small areas.
+Digging is hard work, but it is environmentally safe and works well in small areas.
 Pachysandra has a shallow root system.
-To make sure you get all of the roots, cut through the foliage and remove the top 4 to 6 inches of soil across the area where the plants grow.
+To make sure you get all of the roots, cut through the foliage and remove the top 4 to 6 inches (10-15 cm.) of soil across the area where the plants grow.

 Cover it with black plastic.
 The soil under the plastic will heat up, and the plastic will deprive the plants of sunlight and water.
 The drawback is that it is unsightly, and it takes three months to a year to completely kill the plants.
 Plants in shady areas require the most time.